Nevada Department of Education logo

 Non-instructional costs may not exceed 5% of the federal grant funding without specific approval.
 If 5% is too restrictive to allow for adequate planning, administration, professional development, and interagency coordination a higher rate may be negotiated with the Office of Adult Education.
 A "WIOA Title II Non-instructional Costs Waiver" form must be completed and submitted in ePAGE to request greater than 5% non-instructional costs.

 Non-instructional costs include those costs associated with administration of the program, including supervision of faculty and staff, reporting and data entry, fiscal management, and professional development.
-If the program is requesting Restricted Indirect Costs, the rate approved by the institutions cognizant federal agency, or 8% as allowed under 34 CFR 76.564 must be included in the request for a higher than 5% non-instructional cost.
+If the program is requesting Restricted Indirect Costs, the rate approved by the institution's cognizant federal agency, or 8% as allowed under 34 CFR 76.564 must be included in the request for a higher than 5% non-instructional cost.

-Non-instructional
+AEFLA Non-instructional

 For administration of the program, including:

-• direct and indirect costs
+• Direct and indirect costs

-• supervision of faculty and staff
+• Supervision of faculty and staff

-• reporting and data entry
+• Reporting and data entry

-• fiscal management
+• Fiscal management

-• professional development
+• Professional development

 Salaries and fringe benefits of personnel engaged in executive activities, financial and management tasks, reporting of student data, legal or audit activities, local program monitoring, procurement, data processing, communications, and other similar functions.